-And by now you probably already know… one of the lowest cost (and most attainable) business ideas you can start working on right now is launching a blog of your own.
+And by now you probably already know… with some of the lowest startup costs, one of the most proven successful small business ideas you can start working on right now is launching a blog of your own.
 For that reason, I recently put together a free guide that breaks down how to start a blog and I share the exact strategies I’ve used to turn my blog into a more than $50,000/mo business.

-Looking for Business Ideas?
+Looking for Proven Small Business Ideas?
 Learn How to Start a Blog

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I will earn a commission.
 Know that I only recommend tools and learning resources I’ve personally used and believe are genuinely helpful, not because of the small commissions I make if you decide to purchase them.
 Most of all, I would never advocate for buying something that you can’t afford or that you’re not yet ready to implement.